 Edwards, McClung lead No. 18 Texas Tech over Iowa St 91-64

-AMES, Iowa (AP) -- Kyler Edwards scored 16 of his 19 points in the first half as No. 18 Texas Tech built a huge lead and breezed past Iowa State 91-64 Saturday.
+AMES, Iowa — Kyler Edwards struck early in his second straight start for No. 18 Texas Tech, scoring 16 of his 19 points in the first half as the Red Raiders built a huge lead and breezed past Iowa State 91-64 Saturday.

 The Red Raiders (10-3, 3-2 Big 12) used a pair of 12-0 runs to make it 54-28 with just over a minute left before the break.

+“My confidence comes from my work,” Edwards said.
+“My teammates encouraging me and getting me good looks.”

-Mac McClung added 18 points for the Red Raiders.
+Mac McClung added 18 points for the Red Raiders, on 8-of-10 shooting.
 Kevin McCullar finished with 15 points and 11 rebounds.

+“Road wins are something you always remember,” Texas Tech coach Chris Beard said.
+“Tonight we had some awesome individual performances.”

 Solomon Young and Rasir Bolton led the Cyclones (2-7, 0-5) with 15 points each.